bmxdemo/bmxproject/logbook/postings/20170908_Joined_Dish_Spectrum/index.md

 2. Spectra with input terminated at 290K
 3. Spectra with input terminated at 77K in liquid nitrogen
 ![uncalspectra](Joined_Dish_Uncal_Spec.png)

+It is clear that the average sky spectra is, in general, below the terminated T = 77K spectrum!
+But let's see how this looks once we calibrate.

 ### Gain and Noise Floor Calculations: